Hany El-Banna: Muslim Charities Forum and Zakat House

-Since leaving Islamic Relief in 2008, El-Banna founded the Muslim Charities Forum (MCF), of which he is chairman and The Humanitarian Forum where he is President of the board of trustees.
-The Humanitarian Forum seeks to foster partnerships and closer co-operation among the humanitarian and charitable organisations from Muslim countries and their Western counterparts.
-More recently he founded the International HIV Fund, an organisation to build and improve networks of HIV organisations and Zakat House, a social enterprise helping new and growing charities.
-El-Banna has visited over 60 countries on behalf of these organisations.

-El-Banna is also a Chairman of Muslim Charities Forum (MCF) a registered charity that aims to improve British Muslim charities' contribution to international development by promoting the exchange of experience, ideas and information amongst the members, between networks of NGOs in the UK and internationally, with the Governments, and other bodies with the interest in international development.

-The organisation has been the subject of controversy in the United Kingdom.
-It was stripped of £250,000 in funding from the British government for its alleged ties to extremist organisations, and has been described in the British media as "an umbrella group for a number of leading Islamic charities, some of which allegedly have links to the Muslim Brotherhood, Hamas and other terrorist organisations."
+El-Banna is a Chairman of Muslim Charities Forum (MCF) The organisation has been the subject of controversy in the United Kingdom.
+It was stripped of £250,000 in funding from the British government for its alleged ties to extremist organisations, and has been described in the British media as "an umbrella group for a number of leading Islamic charities, some of which allegedly have links to the Muslim Brotherhood, Hamas and other organisations designated as terrorist by some Western organisations but which designation they dispute."

 Some of its members are also members of the Union of Good, an umbrella organisation consisting of over 50 Islamic charities and funds.
-It has also been named a Specially Designated Global Terrorist by the US Department of the Treasury.
+It has also been named a Specially Designated Global Terrorist by the US Department of the Treasury, but which designation the organisation disputes.

 According to The Guardian, MCF and its members “fiercely deny any links to terrorism."

 In 2014, the Charity Commission announced a change in policy to allow the public naming of charities which were under investigation by the regulator.
 The announcement was met with concerns of damaging the reputations of charities before any conclusions were reached.
 Speaking on behalf of the Muslim Charities Forum, El-Banna stated that they welcomed further scrutiny and transparency, whilst also warning of the possible alternative outcomes, writing: We call for the immediate repeal of this policy.
 This could damage the reputation of charities that have not committed any wrongdoing, bringing their activities under intense media scrutiny and creating public uncertainty before due process.
 We are also concerned that disclosing an investigation may damage relationships with donors and partners critical to our work for our beneficiaries in the UK and around the world.